 The material below includes information from the U.S. Department of State (DOS), U.K. Foreign & Commonwealth Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

 Due to military conflict, Australia (DFAT) advises avoiding travel to Nagorno-Karabakh region and areas bordering Azerbaijan.
 U.S. (DOS), U.K. (FCO), and Canada (GAC) have more limited warnings.

 Low risk of attack by transnational terrorist groups exists throughout the country.

-Risk of violent crime (armed robbery, home invasion, sexual assault, carjacking, and murder) and petty crime exists throughout the country.
+Moderate risk of violent crime (armed robbery, home robbery, sexual assault, carjacking, and murder) and moderate risk of petty crime exist throughout the country.
 Theft of valuables from unattended vehicles is common.